 Simplicity is the answer

 There’s a reason why monks and sages preferred to live a simple life, all the modern, materialistic things won’t make you happy.
-In fact, it might ruin our peace; social media for example; makes us think that we have to live a certain way to be happy.
+In fact, it might ruin our peace; social media for example; makes us think that we have to live in a certain way to be happy.

 Bluntly speaking, most of the things we buy and do is to please others or to make our ego feel we’re better than others.
 I think I’m realizing these truths very lately, but it’s better late than never.